OMAR-AZHAR/react-auth-snippet/README.md

-# react-auth-snippet
-Authentication with ReactJS
+# "ReactJS Login Authentication with JWT Access, Refresh Tokens, Cookies and Axios" ===
+Example of a ReactJS Auth Setup - Snippet
+Owned by Omar